Quillhash/QuillAudit_Reports/README.md

 # Summary

 **QuillAudits** is a leading smart contract audit firm committed to securing Blockchain projects with our cutting-edge Web3 security solutions.
 We provide smart contracts auditing and DApps pen testing services for web3-based, DeFi and NFT-based gaming projects.
-With a legacy of Six years, we have secured 1000+ projects globally and saved $30B+ in the process; we continue to deliver enterprise-grade blockchain technology and state-of-the-art security solutions to leading companies and projects worldwide.
+With a legacy of Seven years, we have secured 1400+ projects globally and saved $30B+ in the process; we continue to deliver enterprise-grade blockchain technology and state-of-the-art security solutions to leading companies and projects worldwide.

 ## Why is Security Audit Necessary?